Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 1 - CoreOS installation.md

 So basically except some core part of the Linux distribution, like the **kernel**, **systemd**, **sshd**, **docker**, **rkt** those which will be pre-installed in the CoreOS container linux, the others app all will be deployed as a container , even **ping**.

+- First Container optimized OS.
+- Linux based and based on concepts from ChromeOS
+- OS is Security focused.
+- Auto Update OS with A/B partition
+- OS is Open Source.
+Along with OS, CoreOS has following components:
+  - Systemd as Init system
+  - Etcd as distributed database
+  - Flannel for Container networking
+  - Docker, Rkt for Containers
+- CoreOS integrates well with Kubernetes
 ___
 ## Environment Preparation